stardog-union/stardog.js/README.md

 ### Running Tests

-Run all the test cases in `test/spec`, all test cases must pass.
-With the Stardog server running, execute the following commands:
+In order to contribute changes, all test cases must pass.
+With the Stardog server running, execute the following command to run all test cases in `test/spec`:

 ```bash
 npm test